cloudogu/gitops-build-lib/README.md

 it checks out the given version as expected.

 #### Local Helm Chart
-The `repoType: LOCAL` can be used if you store the helm repository locally, i.e. in your Git Repository.
+The `repoType: LOCAL` can be used if you store the helm repository locally, i.e. in the same Git Repository where your Jenkins Job runs from.
 A common pattern used in this context would be the "Umbrella pattern".

 ```groovy
 def gitopsConfig = [